hstreamdb/docs/docs/en/deployment/quick-deploy-ssh.md

 ## Create a Configuration File

 Create a json-format config file to fit your situation.
-There is a example in `script/dev_deploy_conf_example.json`.
+There is an example in `script/dev_deploy_conf_example.json`.

 ```shell